-The state department of health is given the power to administer healthy aging and essential public health services by approving grants of state funds to the local boards of health for the purposes of promoting healthy aging throughout the lifespan and enhancing health promotion and disease prevention services, and by providing guidelines for the approval of the grants and allocation of the state funds.
-Guidelines, evaluation requirements and formula allocation procedures for the services shall be established by the department by rule [lowa Code §135.11(13)].
+lowa HHS is given the power to administer healthy aging and essential public health services by approving grants of state funds to the local boards of health for the purposes of promoting healthy aging throughout the lifespan and enhancing health promotion and disease prevention services, and by providing guidelines for the approval of the grants and allocation of the state funds.
+Guidelines, evaluation requirements and formula allocation procedures for the services shall be established by the department by rule [lowa Code § 135.11(10)].